-We were fortunate again to have several connections with additional families affected wishing to fundraise, local companies, schools, clubs and groups who elected us for support and donated by way of several fundraising ideas throughout the year and sponsorship from one off events.
-We also received a rather special one-off donation of £25,000 through the auction of a very special statue at Christies owned by a supporter.
-Our main sponsor (Dunlop BTL Ltd) also extended the continued use of a temporary leasehold of premises for activities, whilst vacant and on the open market for sale during the year.
+We were 'fortunate' to have several connections with additional families affected wishing to fundraise, local companies, schools, clubs and groups who elected us for support and donated by way of several fundraising ideas throughout the year and sponsorship from one off events.
+In encouraging discussion around collaboration, we received sizeable donations that permitted joint funding of the study at the University of Portsmouth and covered the dedicated DIPG research position at ICR.
+We are eternally grateful to the families who all made significant donations during the year in memory of their children.